ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Each Transparency Service also defines its own Registration Policies, which MUST apply to all entries in the Registry.

 The combination of Registry, identity, Registration Policy evaluation, and Registration endpoint constitute the trusted part of the Transparency Service.
-Each of these components SHOULD be carefully protected against both external attacks and internal misbehavior by some or all of the operators of the Transparency Service.
+Each of these components MUST be carefully protected against both external attacks and internal misbehavior by some or all of the operators of the Transparency Service.
 For instance, the code for policy evaluation, Registry extension and endorsement may be protected by running in a TEE; the Registry may be replicated and a consensus algorithm such as Practical Byzantine Fault Tolerance (pBFT {{PBFT}}) may be used to protect against malicious or vulnerable replicas; threshold signatures may be use to protect the service key, etc.

 Beyond the trusted components, Transparency Services may operate additional endpoints for auditing, for instance to query for the history of Signed Statements registered by a given Issuer via a certain Feed.
-Implementations of Transparency Services SHOULD avoid using the service identity and extending the Registry in auditing endpoints; as much as practical, the Registry SHOULD contain enough evidence to re-construct verifiable proofs that the results returned by the auditing endpoint are consistent with a given state of the Registry.
+Implementations of Transparency Services SHOULD avoid using the service identity and extending the Registry in auditing endpoints, except if it is necessary to compute a Registry consistency proofs.
+Other evidence to support the correctness and completeness of the audit response MUST be computed from the Registry.

 ### Service Identity, Remote Attestation, and Keying

 Every Transparency Service MUST have a public service identity, associated with public/private key pairs for signing on behalf of the service.
 In particular, this identity must be known by Verifiers when validating a Receipt.

-This identity should be stable for the lifetime of the service, so that all Receipts remain valid and consistent.
+This identity MUST be stable for the lifetime of the service, so that all Receipts remain valid and consistent.
 The Transparency Service operator MAY use a distributed identifier as their public service identity if they wish to rotate their keys, if the Registry algorithm they use for their Receipt supports it.
 Other types of cryptographic identities, such as parameters for non-interactive zero-knowledge proof systems, may also be used in the future.

-A Transparency Services SHOULD provide evidence that it is securely implemented and operated, enabling remote authentication of the hardware platforms and/or software TCB that run the Transparency Service.
+A Transparency Service MAY provide extra evidence that it is securely implemented and operated, enabling remote authentication of the hardware platforms and/or software TCB that run the Transparency Service.
-This additional evidence SHOULD be recorded in the Registry and presented on demand to Verifiers and Auditors.
+If present, this additional evidence MUST be recorded in the Registry and presented on demand to Verifiers and Auditors.
 Examples for Statements that can improve trustworthy assessments of Transparency Services are RATS Conceptual Messages, such as Evidence, Endorsements, or corresponding Attestation Results (see {{-rats-arch}}.

 For example, consider a Transparency Service implemented using a set of replicas, each running within its own hardware-protected trusted execution environments (TEEs).
-Each replica SHOULD provide a recent attestation report for its TEE, binding their hardware platform to the software that runs the Transparency Service, the long-term public key of the service, and the key used by the replica for signing Receipts.
+Each replica MAY provide a recent attestation report for its TEE, binding their hardware platform to the software that runs the Transparency Service, the long-term public key of the service, and the key used by the replica for signing Receipts.
-This attestation evidence SHOULD be supplemented with transparency Receipts for the software and configuration of the service, as measured in its attestation report.
+This attestation evidence can be supplemented with transparency Receipts for the software and configuration of the service, as measured in its attestation report.

 ### Registration Policies